Cody-Rochester/Cybersecurity/README.md

 - [Pickle Rick CTF](https://github.com/Cody-Rochester/Cybersecurity/blob/main/Tryhackme/Pickle%20Rick%20CTF.md) - An exciting Rick and Morty-themed challenge involving web exploitation to help Rick transform back from a pickle.
 Check out the step-by-step process and key takeaways in the project documentation.

-- [Binary Reversing Challenge](#) - Delve into the world of binary reversing as I dissect and solve a challenging CTF challenge, showcasing my skills in reverse engineering.

 ## Home Lab Projects
 Embark on a journey through my home lab experiments, where I simulate real-world cybersecurity scenarios, set up security infrastructure, and fine-tune defensive mechanisms.
 These projects illustrate my practical knowledge in creating secure environments for testing and learning.